How to Recognize and Manage High-Functioning Depression

 The impact of societal pressure and perfectionism

 Our modern world’s obsession with perfectionism and achievement often hides depression underneath.
 The pressure to maintain an image of success can be overwhelming.
-My clients often tell me they live in constant fear that someone will find out they’re not as capable as they seem.
+Many clients often tell me they live in constant fear that someone will find out they’re not as capable as they seem.
 This creates a cycle where asking for help feels like failure.

 Mental health stigma adds another layer to this problem.
 High-achieving professionals often feel they must hide their struggles.
 They throw themselves into work or social commitments as a shield to avoid facing their emotional pain.